hx2A/py5website/reference/sketch_ambient.rst

 Description
 ===========

 Sets the ambient reflectance for shapes drawn to the screen.
-This is combined with the ambient light component of environment.
+This is combined with the ambient light component of the environment.
 The color components set through the parameters define the reflectance.
 For example in the default color mode, setting ``ambient(255, 127, 0)``, would cause all the red light to reflect and half of the green light to reflect.
 Used in combination with :doc:`emissive`, :doc:`specular`, and :doc:`shininess` in setting the material properties of shapes.

 Underlying Java method: `ambient <https://processing.org/reference/ambient_.html>`_